List of Marvel Comics characters: Z: Zero/One

 Zero/One is a character appearing in American comic books published by Marvel Comics.

 Parul Kurinji is a scientist who infected herself with a technological virus created by MODOK with the intent to stop it from spreading further.
 However, Red Hulk interrupts the process, leaving Kurinji in a half-mechanical state.
-Recognizing herself as neither fully human nor mechanical, Kurinji dubs herself Zero/One which was derived from binary code.
+Recognizing herself as neither fully human nor mechanical, Kurinji dubs herself Zero/One, derived from binary code.